hrafil/CraveCart/readme.md

 - Host the application locally or debug using visual studio
 - BaseUrl for San Francisco food trucks API can be changed in appsettings.json
 - Application logs to console - inspect console logs in case of unexpected application errors
+- Internet connection is required to load food trucks data - otherwise application will not start due to the initialization error